SEARCHLIGHT BOOKS

 The books will be written in simple language without the rubber-stamp political jargon of the past.
 They will seek to appeal to the new generation which is fighting this war whether on the battlefields or in the factories and to all those who can recognise the spirit of the new world prospects which are opening before us.

-“A Searchlight Reporter Book”, Dover Front by Reginald Foster, also published by Secker & Warburg in 1941.
+“A Searchlight Reporter Book”, Dover Front by Reginald Foster, was published by Secker & Warburg in 1941.

 My collection includes the entire series (mostly in dust jackets):